Ares-Developers/Ares-docs/migration.rst

   :tag:`KillDriver` has been changed to be applied like regular damage.
 It now respects immunities and supports :tag:`CellSpread`.
-Thus, the effect might not be applied in all cases where it was applied before, and might be applied in cases were it previously was not.
+Thus, the effect might not be applied in all cases where it was applied before, and might be applied in cases where it previously was not.